Food Control (Distance Learning)

-This distance learning module provides a blended learning approach utilising asynchronous online activities (including lectures, reading, quizzes, videos) and synchronous tutorials (seminars/discussions).
+This distance learning module utilises various learning methods such as asynchronous online activities (including lectures, reading, quizzes, videos) and synchronous tutorials (seminars/discussions).

 Progress through the module is managed through time-dependent release of online resources to ensure structured progression through the learning materials and the synchronous activities promote development of the student-tutor relationship and encourage a cohort identity in addition to supporting core learning.
 Approximately 30 hours of directed study (e.g. online lectures, seminars, etc.) are delivered via Blackboard.